mgonto/restangular/README.md

 You can set default Query parameters to be sent with every request

+#### defaultHeaders

+You can set default Headers to be sent with every request.

 #### requestSuffix

 If all of your requests require to send some suffix to work, you can set it here.
 For example, if you need to send the format like `/users/123.json`you can add that `.json` to the suffix using the `setRequestSuffix`method